Accounts payable process: steps, workflow and tips

 What is accounts payable?

-This systematic approach helps you:
+A systematic accounts payable process helps you:

-- Avoid late fees and payment disputes
+- Prevent late fees and resolve disputes before they escalate

 Why accounts payable management matters